arximboldi/lager/doc/lenses.rst

 with them is composition: back when lenses were known as `Accessors`_, lens composition was a mess to write...
-Thankfully, functional programmers have since found increasingly clean ways of doing lens composition, starting with Twan van Laarhoven's implementation, and many more to come.
+Thankfully, functional programmers have since found increasingly clean ways of doing lens composition, starting with `Twan van Laarhoven's implementation`__, and many more to come.
 If you're curious about the canonical way of doing "Optics" (a superset of lenses), I invite you to read about `Profunctor Optics`_.

+__ `van Laarhoven lens`_

 So how does all of this affect us?
 Simple: **lens composition** with VLLs (van Laarhoven lenses) **is function composition**!